jsohlendorff/continuous_time_LTMLE/article.typ

 These datasets often include detailed, timestamped information on events and biomarkers, such as drug purchases, hospital visits, and laboratory results.
 Analyzing data in its native continuous-time form avoids the need for discretization.
-This is well known for inducing bias due to the introduction of time-varying confounding that is unaccounted for (@ryalen2019additive @discretization2020guerra @kant2025irregular @sun2023role @adams2020impact @sofrygin2019targeted).
+This is well known for inducing bias due to the introduction of time-varying confounding that is not taken into consideration (@ryalen2019additive @discretization2020guerra @kant2025irregular @sun2023role @adams2020impact @sofrygin2019targeted).

 In this paper, we consider a longitudinal continuous-time framework similar to that of @rytgaardContinuoustimeTargetedMinimum2022 and @roysland2011martingale.
-Like @rytgaardContinuoustimeTargetedMinimum2022, we identify the parameter of interest nonparametrically and focus on estimation and inference through the efficient influence function, yielding nonparametrically locally efficient estimators via a one-step procedure
+Like @rytgaardContinuoustimeTargetedMinimum2022, we define the parameter of interest nonparametrically and focus on estimation and inference through the efficient influence function, yielding nonparametrically locally efficient estimators via a one-step procedure
 (@vaart1998 @tsiatis2006semiparametric @bickel1993efficient).

 To this end, we propose an inverse probability of censoring iterative conditional expectation (ICE-IPCW) estimator, which, like the iterative regression of @rytgaardContinuoustimeTargetedMinimum2022,